pandas-dev/pandas/doc/source/development/contributing.rst

 ====================================

 Bug reports are an important part of making pandas more stable.
-Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.
+Having a complete bug report will allow others to reproduce the bug and provide insight into fixing it.
 See `this stackoverflow article <https://stackoverflow.com/help/mcve>`_ and `this blogpost <https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports>`_ for tips on writing a good bug report.